jeremyikwuje/monierate-website/src/blog/how-to-buy-a-vps-with-bitcoin.md

 #### Steps to purchase VPS with MovoVM:
 1. Visit the [MonoVM](https://monovm.com) website and select "[VPS](https://monovm.com/vps)."
 2. Choose the VPS plan that suits your needs.
 MonoVM offers Windows VPS, Linux VPS, RDP Server, and Forex VPS.
-3. Add your chosen VPS to the cart and log in to your MonoVM account.
+3. Add your chosen VPS to the cart and login to your MonoVM account.
 4. Select Bitcoin as your payment method and proceed to checkout.
 5. You'll be redirected to CoinPayments to complete your Bitcoin payment.
 6. Enter your order information on CoinPayments and choose your payment method: Lightning Network or Onchain.